AbeyHaile/version_control/README.md

 1.

-2. Create python environment
+2. Create Python environment

-3. Select the python interprator
+3. Select the Python interpreter

 4. Extensions for Python

-5. Install remote repositories exstension depending on version of VS and follow the instruction.
+5. Install remote repositories extension depending on the version of VS and follow the instructions.
 I didn't have to

 6. Click on source control --> write commit message --> ... tab select push.
-As long as github repo is configured to the local folder
+As long as GitHub repo is configured to the local folder